Felix Manalo (film): Production

 Joel Lamangan served as the overall director of the film with Armando Reyes as the assistant director, and Glicerio Santos III as the creative producer.
 The production design was done by Edgar Martin Littaua, Joel Marcelo Bilbao and Daniel Red.
-Other members of the production team were Bienvenido Santiago (story and screenplay), Rody Lacap (director of photography), Albert Michael Idioma (sound supervisor), Von de Guzman (musical director), John Wong (film editor), and Juvan Bermil (makeup and hair design).
+Other members of the production team were Iglesia ni Cristo spokesperson Bienvenido Santiago (story and screenplay), Rody Lacap (director of photography), Albert Michael Idioma (sound supervisor), Von de Guzman (musical director), John Wong (film editor), and Juvan Bermil (makeup and hair design).
 The script was written by the head of evangelism of the INC, and the church approved of all content in the film.

 About one hundred actors were included in the cast, while 8,000 people were hired as extras.
 Scenes were shot in Metro Manila, Laguna, Subic, and Bataan.
 This includes the INC Chapel F. Manalo (formerly Riverside) in San Juan, and the chapel in San Francisco del Monte, Quezon City, which was used in the funeral.
 Laguna de Bay stood in for the Pasig River in the baptism scenes.
-The whole film was about 6 hours or 360 minutes in length, but a shorter version was used for its theatrical release.
+The original cut of the film was about six hours (360 minutes) in length, but a shorter version was used for its theatrical release.

 Casting

 Initially, Richard Gomez, Albert Martinez and Ramon "Bong" Revilla Jr. were tapped to play Felix Manalo, Eraño Manalo and Eduardo Manalo, respectively.
 However, Gomez and Revilla would later drop out of the project.
-Bong Revilla, who is also an incumbent Senator at that time, withdrew after he got implicated in the PDAF scam reasoning that it would shameful to portray a religious leader when he is riddled with political controversy.
+Bong Revilla, who is also an incumbent Senator at that time, withdrew after he got implicated in the PDAF scam reasoning that it would be shameful to portray a religious leader when he himself is riddled with political controversy.

 Martinez would then be cast in the role of Felix Manalo, with Dennis Trillo playing a younger Felix Manalo.
-Martinez would also exit the project following the death of his wife, Liezl Martinez.
-Trillo would go on to play the old and the young Felix Manalo.
+Martinez also withdrew following the death of his wife, Liezl Martinez.
+Trillo would go on to play both the young and old Felix Manalo.